Book II — The Law of Lead

 ActionCostEffectTiming

-Intercept1Take a hit meant for an adjacent allyWhen the ally is hit, before damage
+Intercept1Take a hit meant for an adjacent allywhen the ally is hit, before damage

-Steel1Reroll a failed Willpower or Fear checkImmediately after failing
+Steel1Reroll a failed Willpower or Fear checkimmediately after failing

-Desperation2Enable exploding 8s for this rollBefore rolling
+Desperation2Enable exploding 8s for this rollbefore rolling

-Reaction Limit: Only one Reaction (Dive, Dodge, Parry, Intercept) between your turns.
+Reaction Limit: only one Reaction (Dive, Dodge, Parry, Intercept) between your turns.
 Steel, Push, and Desperation are not Reactions and can be used freely within your Mettle budget.

 The Desperation Die

-When you activate Desperation, any die that rolls its maximum (8) explodes — roll it again, add the new result, chain on further 8s.
+When you activate Desperation, any die that rolls its maximum (8) explodes — roll it again, add the new result, and chain on further 8s.
 A single die could theoretically produce 8 + 8 + 8 + 5 = 29.

 Opposed Rolls